Kingxukai/linux/Documentation/spi/butterfly.rst

 	GND	  J403.GND	  pin 23/GND
 	======	  =============	  ===================

-Then to let Linux master that bus to talk to the DataFlash chip, you must (a) flash new firmware that disables SPI (set PRR.2, and disable pullups by clearing PORTB.[0-3]); (b) configure the mtd_dataflash driver; and (c) cable in the chipselect.
+Then to let Linux master that bus to talk to the woke DataFlash chip, you must (a) flash new firmware that disables SPI (set PRR.2, and disable pullups by clearing PORTB.[0-3]); (b) configure the woke mtd_dataflash driver; and (c) cable in the woke chipselect.

 	======	  ============	  ===================
 	Signal	  Butterfly	  Parport (DB-25)